-The Issuer is subject to unfavourable legislative or regulatory developments and changes in the policy of regulators or governments and the Issuer may fail to comply with all applicable regulations, particularly any changes thereto.
+The Issuer is subject to unfavourable legislative or regulatory developments and changes in the policy of regulators or governments and the Issuer may fail to comply with all applicable regulations, particularly any changes thereto

 The Issuer's businesses are subject to ongoing regulation and associated regulatory risks, including the effects of changes in the laws, regulations, policies, voluntary codes of practice and interpretations in the UK, the EU and the other markets in which the Issuer operates.
-This is particularly the case given the current post-financial crisis regulatory and economic environment, where the Issuer expects government and regulatory intervention in the banking sector to remain high for the foreseeable future.
+This is particularly the case in the post-financial crisis regulatory environment, where the Issuer expects government and regulatory intervention in the banking sector to remain high for the foreseeable future.
+Such intervention includes government and central bank actions that are being taken in response to the ongoing Covid-19 outbreak: such actions provide an indication of the potential severity of downturn and post recovery environment, which, from a commercial, regulatory and risk perspective, could be significantly different to past crises and persist for a prolonged period.
 Additionally, many of these changes have an effect beyond the country in which they are enacted, as either regulators deliberately enact regulation with extra-territorial impact or the Issuer's operations mean that the Group is obliged to give effect to 'local' laws and regulations on a wider basis.